EDVA Rocket Docket - A Wild Ride Through Genteel Virginia

 Motions

-Meet and Confer.
-Before setting a motion for hearing, counsel for the moving party has an obligation to meet and confer with opposing counsel “in a good- faith effort to narrow the area of disagreement.”
+Before setting a motion for hearing, counsel for the moving party has an obligation to meet and confer with opposing counsel “in a good-faith effort to narrow the area of disagreement.”
 EDVA Local Rule 7(E).
 A statement certifying that counsel have met and conferred is required in all motions.
 EDVA Local Rule 37.

 Local Rules.
 The local rules establish the default briefing schedule for motions practice.
-Opposition briefs are due eleven (14) days after service by the moving party.
-The moving party then has three (6) days to file and serve a reply brief.
+Opposition briefs are due fourteen (14) days after service by the moving party.
+The moving party then has six (6) days to file and serve a reply brief.
 EDVA Local Rule 7(F)(1).

-Page Limitations.
 Opening and opposition briefs may not exceed thirty (30) pages.
 A rebuttal brief is limited to twenty (20) pages.
 A “page” is a typewritten 8-1/2 inch x 11 inch page, double spaced, where all writing, including footnotes, is in 12 point Roman style or 10 pitch Courier style font and one-inch margins.
 EDVA Local Rule 7(F)(3).
+Note that practitioners should confirm with the division clerk whether the cover page, table of contents, and table of cases are included in the page limit, as practices may vary.

 Summary Judgment Motions